DataDog/HASH/README.md

 Debug=false
 APP_NAME=default
 SERVICE_NAME=<Service name>
-LOG_TRANSPORTS=console,files,datadog #logs transports, only one is required and others are optional LOG_FILE=hash.log #required if you are using files as log transport DD_API_KEY=<Datadog API KEY> #required only if you are sending logs to datadog
+LOG_TRANSPORTS=console,file,datadog #logs transports, only one is required and others are optional LOG_FILE=hash.log #required if you are using 'file' as log transport DD_API_KEY=<Datadog API KEY> #required only if you are sending logs to datadog
 ```